dipamdonga/MotaData-Assignmen/README.md

 # MotaData-Assignmen
 Dipam donga motadata assignment

-Steps to start the spring boot application
+Steps to start the Spring Boot application
-1. Start the activeMQ service on its default port and config.
+1. Start the ActiveMQ service on its default port and config.
 2. Create a Postgres database and create a public schema inside it if it does not exist.
-3. Run the spring boot application.
+3. Run the spring boot application. command to start form cmd -> "mvn spring-boot:run".
 4. Import the Postman collection collection.json from the project's root directory to Postman in order to execute the APIs.